Community Care Lawyers London

 Community Care Law involves challenging decisions made by social services or, in some cases, a government department, where it is considered that they have acted unlawfully in how they are providing or funding services to children, young people, and elderly, vulnerable or disabled adults.

-Our team can provide you with expert legal advice and assistance on a range of community care issues and challenges.
+Our community care team can provide you with expert legal advice and assistance on a range of community care issues and challenges.
 We can support you through the process to ensure that you and your family receive the support and care which you need or are entitled to.

 What decisions can you challenge?